Jesus in the Talmud: Possible Talmudic references

 There are several Talmudic passages that are said to be referring to Jesus.
 The following are among those considered the most controversial, contested, and possibly the most notable.

-Our rabbis taught Jesus the Nazarene had five disciples, and these are they: Matthai, Naqqai, Netzer, Buni, and Todah.
+Our rabbis taught Jesus the Nazarene had five disciples, and these are they: Mattai, Nakai, Netzer, Buni, and Todah.

 The master said: Jesus the Nazarene practiced magic and deceived and led Israel astray.

 "Jesus son of Stada is Jesus son of Pandira?"

 Rav Hisda said, "The husband was Stada and the lover was Pandera."

 "But was not the husband Pappos son of Yehuda and the mother Stada?"

 No, his mother was Miriam, who let her hair grow long and was called Stada.
 Pumbedita says about her: "She was unfaithful to her husband."

 On the eve of Passover, Jesus the Nazarene was hanged and a herald went forth before him forty days heralding, "Jesus the Nazarene is going forth to be stoned because he practiced sorcery and instigated and seduced Israel to idolatry.
 Whoever knows anything in defense may come and state it."
 But since they did not find anything in his defense they hanged him on the eve of Passover.

 Ulla said: "Do you suppose that Jesus the Nazarene was one for whom a defense could be made?
 He was a mesit (someone who instigated Israel to idolatry), concerning whom the Merciful [God] says: Show him no compassion and do not shield him (Deut.
 13:9).
 With Jesus the Nazarene it was different.
 For he was close to the government."

 There are still noticeable challenges to the identification of Yeshu as Jesus, as elsewhere in the Talmud his stepfather, Pappos ben Yehuda, is mentioned as being martyred with Rabbi Akiva and is himself mentioned as being among the Pharisees returning to Israel following their persecution by John Hyrcanus, which would place Yeshu's lifetime anywhere between 130 after and 70 years before the birth of Jesus.